Greeley Mall: Anchors

 At the time of the Greeley Mall opening, there were only three anchor stores: Joslin's, Montgomery Ward, and J.M.
 McDonalds (a department store not to be confused with the restaurant chain, McDonald's) that briefly had a different name at the time of mall opening.
 Sears and an extension of the mall were built on the north side of the mall in 1981.
 This new wing contained a Radio Shack and a toy store named Three Wishes.
 JCPenney, the last anchor store, was relocated from downtown Greeley in 1987 and built on the south west portion of the mall.
 The original main entrance to the Greeley Mall had been on the north side where this Sears and outcropping was built.
 Dillard's opened at Greeley Mall in 1998 after buying out Mercantile Stores, Inc., owner of the Joslin's brand at the time; similar to other instances where Dillard's bought out other brands, Dillard's occupied two store fronts (referred to as Dillard's East and Dillard's South), closing both in 2008 by May 14.
 AtHome began the process of opening in the former Dillard's East in 2015, softly opening on Thursday, July 28 and having its grand opening on August 8; it was short lived with AtHome announcing a relocation in 2020 and moving to Johnstown, Colorado in February 2021.
+The AtHome space would be briefly occupied by Rodz & Bodz Movie Car Museum, which opened on March 16, 2024, but closed on September 2nd, 2024 due to the mall's refusal to do anything about the poor state of the space, with issues such as a broken HVAC system and leaking ceiling.
 Sears closed in January 2018, and it was demolished in 2019.
 JCPenney closed in 2020 after filing for bankruptcy.